 • Add ½ cup of butter or oil.
 If using butter, let it melt completely and wait for it to start sizzling slightly.

 • Sprinkle in ½ cup of flour and begin stirring immediately.
 Keep stirring constantly to prevent it from burning.
-(This stage is great to use as a thickener for soups and sauces.)
+(This stage is known as a white roux and is great to use as a thickener for soups and sauces.)

 • Continue cooking for a total of 25-30 minutes, to get a dark brown roux.
 (This is perfect for a homemade gumbo recipe!)